Edward Williams - Co-founder of Sherwin-Williams & Co.

 During his college days, Edward attended a fraternity convention in Utica, New York.
 It was there that he met and eventually married Louise M. Mason on July 22, 1869.
 Louise was born on December 3, 1845.
 The Williams had four children: Edward Mason born on November 9, 1871, Sarah Granger (Garfield) born on January 10, 1873, Lewis Mason born on August 11, 1875, and Reba Louise (Baldwin) born on June 20, 1876.

-Williams was a director of Society for Savings, Bankers’ Survey Company, Cleveland Telephone Company, trustee of Western Reserve University and vice-president of the Chamber of Commerce.
-Williams was one of the original founders of University School as well as a vocational city school for boys.
-He was reported to be a skilled whist player who perfected a "masterful use of profanity".
-He was a member of the Castalia Fishing, The Country, Rofant, Union and University Clubs.
+Williams was a director of Society for Savings, Bankers’ Survey Company, Cleveland Telephone Company, trustee of Western Reserve University, and vice-president of the Chamber of Commerce.
+Williams was one of the founders of University School as well as a vocational city school for boys.
+He was reported to be a skilled whist player who perfected a "masterful use of profanity."
+He was a member of the Castalia Fishing, The Country, Rofant, Union, and University Clubs.

 Edward was taken ill in September 1902 and spent six months at Johns Hopkins Hospital in Baltimore.
 A short time after returning home, he began to fail and died on May 4, 1903, of heart failure.
-Louise died two years later on March 24, 1905.
-Both are buried in Lakeview Cemetery.
+Louise died two years later on March 24, 1905, and buried alongside Edward in Lakeview Cemetery.